Yuan-ManX/audio-development-tools/README.md

-# Audio-Processing-Tools-List (APTL)
+# Audio-Development-Tools-List (ADTL)

-This is a list of sound, audio processing tools which contains machine learning, audio signal processing, sound synthesis, spatial audio, music information retrieval, music generation, speech recognition, speech synthesis and more.
+This is a list of sound, audio and music development tools which contains machine learning, audio signal processing, sound synthesis, spatial audio, music information retrieval, music generation, speech recognition, speech synthesis and more.

 ## Machine Learning (ML)